 The Council is involved in a range of partnership activities such as:

-The city’s Derby City Partnership Substance Misuse Strategy 2018-2021 will build on these established principles to further tackle the drug and alcohol priorities identified by key stakeholders.
-It will contribute towards the aims of the Derby Plan to make Derby a safer and stronger place, as well as the Council plan outcomes of promoting health and wellbeing and protecting vulnerable children and adults.
+The Derby City Partnership Substance Misuse Strategy 2018-2021 is a local response to substance misuse issues identified by a range of agencies working across the city that have daily contact with people who are, or who have been affected by illicit drug and alcohol misuse.
+It will contribute towards the aims of the Derby Plan 2030 to make Derby a safer and stronger place to live and work, as well as the Council plan outcomes of promoting health and wellbeing and protecting vulnerable children and adults.

 The strategy has the following strategic aims:

 - To raise awareness of the harms caused by drug taking and excessive alcohol use across all age groups - working with those affected to prevent such harm.